Übersicht

 be less incentive for them to accept the conveniently bundled offerings

-of traditional businesses, which may have to redefine themselves in order
+of traditional businesses, which may have to redefine themselves in

 to survive.
-Over the next two decades, such shifts will transform not only
+Over the next two decades, such shifts will transform not

-traditional relationships with consumers but also corporate supply chains
+traditional relationships with consumers but also corporate supply

 and even organisational hierarchies.